-Monitoring results must be reported with the subsequent Annual Report and shall include the following monitoring information:

-- 1. The date, latitude/longitude of location, and time of sampling; - 2.
-The name(s) of the individual(s) who performed the sampling; - 3.
-The date(s) analysis were performed; - The name(s) of individuals who performed the analysis; - The analytical techniques or methods used; and - The results of such analysis.
+- or otherwise make the collection of a sample impracticable (drought, extended frozen conditions, etc.); - 7.
+Monitoring results must be reported with the subsequent Annual Report and shall include the following monitoring information: - a.
+The date, latitude/longitude of location, and time of sampling; - b.
+The name(s) of the individual(s) who performed the sampling; - c.
+The date(s) analysis were performed; - d.
+The name(s) of individuals who performed the analysis; - e.
+The analytical techniques or methods used; and - f.
+The results of such analysis.